jmdeboer-surfsara/xcloud-performance/README.md

 # Setup after cloning

+Note: I run linux exclusively; the documentation is written from that perspective.
+Some tweaking may be required for OSX or Windows.

-After cloning the project, you need to copy three .dist files, and edit them to your needs:
+After cloning the project, you need to copy two .dist files, and edit them to your needs:
 - vars/main.yml.dist -> vars/main.yml
 - data/xcloud-performance.properties.dist -> data/xcloud-performance.properties
-- roles/jmeter/vars/main.yml.dist -> roles/jmeter/vars/main.yml

 ## OwnCloud/NextCloud sources